 - Eating Out

 You’re going to have to temporarily cut out all of life’s little luxuries until you can bring in more income.
+If you need help you can always hire a certified public accountant in midtown.

 After covering the basics throw what you can at any of your current debt.